-If you are planning to breastfeed your baby or are already breastfeeding now, you need all the hacks and breastfeeding tips you can get your hands on.
+If you are planning to breastfeed your baby or are already breastfeeding now, you need all the hacks, breastfeeding tips and helpful breastfeeding videos you can get your hands on.

 Breastfeeding isn’t easy, well maybe is it for some moms, but it wasn’t for me and so many other breastfeeding moms.